 Complaint Policy.
 Southwestern College tries to be sensitive to student concerns.
 Students should first attempt to resolve conflicts directly with the instructor.
 If such an attempt fails, the student should report the complaint to the program director.
-If the student is not satisfied, a written complaint may be filed in the director of graduate academic programs or appropriate academic administrator's office.
+If the student is not satisfied, a written complaint may be filed in the appropriate academic administrator or appropriate academic administrator's office.
 The academic administrator will review the complaint and attempt to resolve the issues among the parties.
 If unable to do so, the academic administrator will refer the complaint to the graduate studies council, whose decision is final.